jlabusch/wrms-dash/README.md

 ### WRMS metadata

+WRs tagged with "Warranty" or "Maintenance" won't have their timesheet hours counted.

-You can mostly ignore this, but it's possible to move quotes to the SLA budgets of different months using the `invoice_to` field.
+And you can mostly ignore this next bit, but know that it's possible to move quotes to the SLA budgets of different months using the `invoice_to` field.

 Quote ID 1234 can be allocated to the March 2016 SLA budget by saying: